 The information on this page is meant to provide general guidance.
-Instructions and procedures outlined in the Funding Opportunity Announcement and SF424 Application Guide take precedence over any information provided on this page and should be referred to for complete and comprehensive directions.
+Instructions and procedures outlined in the funding opportunity and SF424 Application Guide take precedence over any information provided on this page and should be referred to for complete and comprehensive directions.

 The Notice of Award (NoA) provides information on the project's start and end dates, terms and conditions of award, and how much money will be received for current and future years.
 A NoA is issued for every budget period of the award (meaning every year).